 In a 500-participant phase 2 trial in Sierra Leone, the results of which were published earlier this year in The Lancet, the vaccine elicited strong antibody responses in volunteers within 28 days.
 Researchers noted that the responses, though still existent, decreased significantly at day 168, a finding the team said is consistent with previous tests on rVSV-ZEBOV in Africa and Europe.

 In a related commentary published alongside the Ad5-EBOV study results, two experts from the Netherlands expressed concerns about the “durability of protection when implementing mass vaccination campaigns in future outbreak settings in Africa.”
-CanSino, in a written response to FiercePharma, said the product is positioned for emergency use for now; therefore, it's currently focused on long-term efficacy.
+CanSino, in a written response to FiercePharma, said the product is positioned for emergency use for now; therefore, it's currently not focused on long-term efficacy.
 The company didn't rule out the possibility for implementing a booster shot in the future.

 A recent phase 2 study conducted by a U.S.-Liberia partnership showed that responses to Merck’s and GSK’s shots also peaked after a month, and that most recipients of the two shots still had an antibody response at one year.

 CanSino's program further incorporates a freeze-drying technique known as lyophilization, which allows the vaccine to be stored at 4°C (39°F) for a long time, and to remain stable at 37°C (99°F) for about three weeks.
 The other two candidates, on the other hand, must be stored at -70°C (-94°F) or below, and are stable for only one week at 4°C (39°F).
 This means CanSino's version could be more suitable for the African region in terms of logistics.